cloudfoundry/cf-networking-onboarding/c2c.prolific.md

  ```
 ❓What do you notice about all of the traffic?
 What do they have in common?
 Based on this information how do you think only this traffic is being decapsulated?
 ❓What protocol is this traffic using?
 Is that surprising to you?
+❓How did the kernel know to use that port to send the traffic? (hint: `ip -D link show silk-vtep`)

 ### Expected outcome
 You should see that all traffic to be decapsulated is sent to the same port.
 This is how some traffic is decapsulated by the VTEP but not others.

 You should also notice that all of the traffic is sent via UDP.
 WHAT?
 Read [here](https://blog.ipspace.net/2012/01/vxlan-runs-over-udp-does-it-matter.html) for more details on _that_.

+### Extra Credit
+1. Run a on DIEGO_CELL_1 `tcpdump -i eth0 -s0 -w /tmp/tcpdump.out port 4789` and issue a single  from appA to appB.
+1. Copy /tmp/tcpdump.out down to your laptop from the Deigo Cell and take a look at it in Wireshark (to install: `brew install --cask wireshark`, check out [this video](https://www.youtube.com/watch?v=TkCSr30UojM) for a tutorial).
+❓What ports, MAC, and IP addresses do you see in each layer of the packet?
+❓How do the response packets differ from request packets?
+❓How does the behavior of UDP source/destination ports in VXLAN differ from source/destination ports in most other UDP and all TCP communication?

 🙏 _If this story needs to be updated: please, please, PLEASE submit a PR.
 Amelia will be eternally grateful.
 How?
 Go to [this repo](https://github.com/pivotal/cf-networking-program-onboarding).
 Search for the phrase you want to edit.
 Make the fix!_